wpdas/near-social-bridge/README.md

 1 - Bridge Service: Is using MessageSource (a kind of Websocket Port to send and receive message) This provides the connection between the View and External App.
-[See the "connect" message in the Widget] 1.1 - useNearSocialBridge hook: provides a way to send / receive messages between the View and the External App.
+[See the "connect" message in the Widget]

+1.1 - useNearSocialBridge hook: provides a way to send / receive messages between the View and the External App.

 1.1 - Request: Make resquest to the View using the Bridge Service with some control.
 The Widget should handle each request properly.

-1.2 - Custom Requests: We can create custom request similar to usual API call 1.2.1 - Every request will be a Promise, resolved when the View gives the anser
+1.2 - Custom Requests: We can create custom request similar to usual API call

+1.2.1 - Every request will be a Promise, resolved when the View gives the answer

 2 - Navigation: Renders only the page we want inside the iframe.
 Allow us to send props between the screens.

-2.1 - Screen: Each screen component is provided with navigation and route 2.1.1 - Screen provides a way to optionally set the iframe height.
+2.1 - Screen: Each screen component is provided with navigation and route

+2.1.1 - Screen provides a way to optionally set the iframe height.
 E.g:

 ```js